Krastanov/bioreactor/README.md

   The navigation toolbar is hardcoded.

 - Not much attention is paid to encoding url parameters.
 Non ASCII parameters are not guaranteed to work.
+Special symbols might explode.
+More testing necessary.

 - Temperature control is done with a PID loop in a separate (third) thread.
 It relies on `nanpy` for properly locking the serial connection resource to the